-Carving pumpkins and displaying them outside is as integral to a Halloween display as scarecrows, witches and ghosts.
+Carving pumpkins and displaying them outside is as integral to Halloween as setting up scarecrows and picking out costumes.
 But the project is not without its pitfalls.
-While I wouldn't want to dissuade you from the time-honored practice of making your own jack-o'-lantern in fall, let me alert you to some potential problems of which you may be unaware, in the interest of promoting Halloween safety.
+While it's fun to pursue the time-honored practice of making your own jack-o'-lanterns in the fall, first it's best to learn some safety tips to ensure both a happy and healthy Halloween for all.

 Initial Safety Precautions